N1CK99925/Learning-Management-System/README.md

 This **Learning Management System (LMS)** is a web application built as a class project in the 2nd semester.
 It enables administrators and students to manage and access courses and course materials (PDFs).

-Though it's a school project, it’s designed such that it can be extended further — e.g. support videos, quizzes, cloud storage, etc.
+Though it's College Sem 2, it’s designed such that it can be extended further — e.g. support videos, quizzes, cloud storage, etc.

 ---